 He continued to sell public offices, setting a record for the number of consulships bestowed in the year 190 AD.
 However, he seemingly pushed the limits too far and, in the process, alienated too many other prominent politicians around him.
 As such, when Rome was hit by a food shortage, a magistrate responsible for the food supply, placed the blame at Cleander’s feet, enraging a large mob in Rome.

 This mob chased Cleander all the way to Commodus’s villa in the country, after which the emperor decided that Cleander had outgrown his use.
-He was quickly executed, which seemingly forced Commodus into a more active control of government.
+He was quickly executed, which seemingly forced Commodus into more active control of the government.
 However, it would not have been how many contemporary senators were hoping.

 Commodus the God-Ruler

-In the ensuing later years of his reign the Roman principate turned into somewhat of a stage for Commodus to express his strange and perverse aspirations.
-Much of the actions he took reoriented Roman cultural, political and religious life around himself, whilst he still allowed certain individuals to run different aspects of the state (with responsibilities now being more widely divided).
+In the ensuing later years of his reign, the Roman principate turned into somewhat of a stage for Commodus to express his strange and perverse aspirations.
+Much of the actions he took reoriented Roman cultural, political, and religious life around himself, whilst he still allowed certain individuals to run different aspects of the state (with responsibilities now being more widely divided).

 One of the first alarming things that Commodus did, was to make Rome a colony and rename it after himself – to Colonia Lucia Aurelia Nova Commodiana (or some similar variant).
-He then bestowed upon himself a catalog of new titles, including Amazonius, Exsuperatorius and Herculius.
+He then bestowed upon himself a catalog of new titles, including Amazonius, Exsuperatorius, and Herculius.
 Furthermore, he fashioned himself always in clothes embroidered with gold, modeling himself as an absolute ruler of all he surveyed.

 This hyper-focus on himself was then compounded by Commodus changing the names of the months to reflect his own (now twelve) names, just as he renamed the legions and fleets of the empire after himself as well.
 This was then capped off by renaming the senate the Commodian Fortunate Senate and replacing the head of Nero’s Colossus – next to the Colosseum – with his own, remodeling the famous monument to look like Hercules (with a club in one hand a lion at the feet).